-The Human Nutrition Department at Qatar University provides the students with course work and supervised practice program to prepare students for entry-level practice in dietetics, nutrition and food industry professions.
+The Department of Nutrition Sciences (DNS) at Qatar University provides the students with course work and supervised practice program to prepare students for entry-level practice in dietetics, nutrition and food industry professions.
 The knowledge and professional skills that the students acquire in the nutritional sciences and food science give the students an understanding of community nutrition, medical nutrition therapy, and foodservice operation and management.

-Upon graduation with a B.Sc. in Human Nutrition, the graduate is qualified for employment in nutrition, dietetics, food industry and other related areas, as well as, to pursue graduate studies.
+Upon graduation with a B.Sc. in Nutrition & Dietetics, the graduate is qualified for employment in nutrition, dietetics, food industry and other related areas, as well as, to pursue graduate studies.

-The BSc in Human Nutrition is an accredited program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
+The BSc in Nutrition & Dietetics is an accredited program by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND).
 It is a Foreign Dietitian Education (FDE) program that provides nutrition and dietetics coursework and supervised practice experiences to meet ACEND's core knowledge and competency requirements to become a nutrition and dietetics practitioner.